The Best Places to Eat in Ao Nang + Your Ultimate Ao Nang Itinerary

 If you combine both of my trips, I’ve lived in Thailand for over two months.
 Tom Ma Yom in Ao Nang was the site of the best Thai food I’ve ever had…and I don’t say that lightly.

 Instead of looking at the menu and ordering as usual, we asked the waitstaff what they recommended.
 We took all of their advice and feasted on green curry with chicken, spicy green papaya salad, curry with seafood in a coconut and fried minced pork with basil.
 Everything was absolutely delicious, but my favorite had to be the seafood curry in a fresh coconut.
-Although Tom Ma Yom did wake me up to the delicousness of spicy papaya salads.
+Tom Ma Yom also woke me up to the delicousness of spicy papaya salads.
+I ate them all over Thailand, especially at home at restaurants in Patong Beach.

 No matter your timeline, Tom Ma Yum has to make it on your list of best places to eat in Ao Nang!